In this guide

 Audit trails and documentation

 Every AI-driven action in a regulated environment needs documentation: what data went in, what decision came out, what model version made the decision, and when.
-This isn't just a regulatory requirement - it's how you debug problems and continuously improve.
+Regulators require it, and it is also how you debug problems when something goes wrong.

 The governance framework